 You have a busy schedule, work non-traditional hours, or travel often

 It can be difficult to tell if therapy is effective if your schedule prevents you from regularly attending sessions.
-I’ve found that as an online therapist, I’ve had fewer cancellations than when I worked at a traditional private practice due to my clients being able to schedule a session with me when it is most convenient for them.
+Since I began my online practice, I’ve had much fewer cancellations than when I worked at a traditional office due to my clients being able to schedule a session with me when it is most convenient for them.
 With flexible scheduling and the ability to connect virtually, all the client really needs to worry about is making sure they have a private, quiet space for an hour.

 You live in an area where it’s difficult to travel for therapy

-Whether it is due to distance or heavy traffic, a challenging commute can be a barrier to seeing a therapist in person.
+Whether it’s distance or heavy traffic, a challenging commute can be a barrier to seeing a therapist in person.
 Traveling or organizing a ride eats away at your valuable time and can turn the counseling process into yet another frustrating chore.
-Online therapy eliminates the inconvenience of traveling for people with difficult commutes or anyone who may have unreliable transportation.
+Online therapy eliminates this inconvenience so you can focus on getting the most out of your experience.

 You have difficulties finding childcare in order to attend therapy